vrruiz/xisfits/README.md

 ## Installation

-This is programmed in [Rust](http://rust-lang.org/) language.
+XISFITS is programmed in [Rust](http://rust-lang.org/) language and doesn't depend on third-party libraries.
 Rust development tools must be installed following its own [instructions](https://www.rust-lang.org/tools/install).
 After that, download XISFITS sources and, on the main directory, run:

 ```bash
 $ cargo build xisfits